 Today, more than ever, companies and individuals are hoping to get media exposure – after all, they figure (and not unreasonably), that media exposure is “free” and media coverage tends to be more favorably perceived than the advertising messages we share about ourselves.

-Unfortunately, many novice “pitchpeople” make a number of seemingly “minor” errors as they try to get their story covered.
+Unfortunately, many novice “pitchpeople” make a number of seemingly “minor” errors as they try to get their stories covered.
 Many of these errors aren’t minor, however.
 Tick off a reporter once and the chances of connecting again in the future are slim.
 Here are some things to avoid: (more…)

 The skills of great marketers are many, but are primarily rooted in an understanding of consumer or human behavior and all of its complexities.
 Marketing is a challenging field of endeavor because, while there are certain principles and tenets of practice that are widely accepted, there are also many exceptions that challenge the rules.
 I’ve been a marketer, I’ve worked with marketers, I’ve hired marketers–both as staff people and as external consultants or vendors.
 I’ve worked with both effective and not so effective marketers.
 What does it take to join the ranks of the effective marketers?
 In my opinion, those who will be most effective in marketing-related positions are those who: (more…)